 - A fever over 100.5 °F (38 °C)

-As with most medical procedures, there are potential risks.
+As with most medical procedures, there are potential risks with in vitro fertilization .
 Fertility medications can have various side effects including headaches, mood swings, abdominal pain, hot flashes, and bloating, amongst other side effects.
 Although it is rare, fertility medications may cause ovarian hyper-stimulation syndrome (OHSS).
 Symptoms of OHSS may include abdominal pain or a feeling of being bloated.
 More severe symptoms include the following:

 - Nausea or vomiting

 - Decreased urinary frequency